UN human rights chief makes first visit to Venezuela

 But the fact that her three-day trip is even taking place is seen as something of a minor triumph for rights activists.

 Bachelet’s predecessor, Zeid Ra’ad al-Hussein, was repeatedly denied access to the country for criticizing what he said was the government’s refusal to recognize a humanitarian crisis.
-In contrast, Maduro appears to be rolling out the red carpet for Bachelet, a fellow socialist who survived jail and exile during Chile’s military dictatorship and went on to pursue a moderate, mostly pro-business agenda as her country’s president.
+In contrast, Maduro appears to be rolling out the red carpet for Bachelet, who survived jail and exile during Chile’s military dictatorship.

 On the eve of her arrival, the government freed 21 opposition activists considered political prisoners, including a substitute lawmaker and 18 people detained during recent anti-government protests.
 Previously, Maduro began allowing the Red Cross to deliver humanitarian aid.